tektoncd/community/teps/0106-support-specifying-metadata-per-task-in-runtime.md

 ### Reusability

-A `Task` is expected to be better reused and keep flexibility while the runtime-related metadata could be independently added.
+A `Task` is expected to be better reused and keep flexibility while the runtime-related metadata can be independently added.

 ### Simplicity

-With this work, a user is expected to avoid defining multi `Task` which only differentiates on some required metadata in the runtime.
+With this work, a user is expected to avoid defining multi `Task`s which only differentiate on certain required metadata in the runtime.

 ### Drawbacks